 AAA Editor Notes

-Least crowded times for the approximately 9-hour round-trip to Silverton are May to early June, late August, October and weekends throughout summer.
-The 45-mile trip takes 3 1/2 hours each way and allows 30 minutes to 2 1/2 hours in the mining town of Silverton for lunch and shopping.
+Least crowded times for the approximately 9-hour round-trip to Silverton are May to early June, late August and in October.
+The 45-mile trip takes 3 1/2 hours each way and allows 2 1/2 hours in the mining town of Silverton for lunch and shopping.
 As an upgrade, a bus is available for one direction of the round trip between Durango and Silverton, reducing the trip to 5 1/2 hours; phone for dates and times.
-A 5-hour, 52-mile round-trip to Cascade Canyon is offered during the winter.
-Other themed train rides, such as the Polar Express, are schedule throughout the year; call for information.
+A 5-hour, 52-mile round-trip to Cascade Canyon is offered.
+Other themed train rides, such as the Polar Express, are scheduled throughout the year; call for information.
 The museum is in a roundhouse in the Durango yard.
-Rotating displays include vintage locomotives and cars, 1880s photographs, maps and railroad art.

-Note: The coal-fired engines may emit cinders and soot.
+Note: The coal-fired engines emit cinders and soot.
 Dark clothing and sunglasses are recommended.
-Passengers must be in their seats 30 minutes prior to departure or the seat may be sold to waiting passengers.
-Food is available onboard.
+Passengers should be in their seat 30 minutes prior to departure or the seats will be sold to waiting passengers.